monjurkhuda/mngr/README.md

 ### Bugs and Fixes:

 - [x] fix remaining time.
 Keeps counting in reverse when past due
-- [ ] shouldn't submit time for dueDate, only day.
-Fix display when editing project or task
+- [x] Fix date display when editing project or task

-## Project Manager with users and roles:
+## Alpha: Project Manager with users and roles:

 - [ ] task and project images
 - [ ] user roles